 Peep Laja is the biggest name in conversion optimization and the founder of ConversionXL.
 He offers powerful strategies to help you improve conversions on your eCommerce site.
 If you have decent sales now, his advice can help you supercharge your conversions and generate big money.

 As the editor-in-chief for eCommerce platform BigCommerce, Wallace tweets a lot about the latest trends in online commerce.
 Her tweet feed is obviously somewhat BigCommerce heavy, but she includes a lot of more general eCommerce thoughts and learnings, as well.
 She also the co-founder of a pillow manufacturer, so she tweets about her direct experience with eCommerce, too.

 Michelli is a best-selling author who has covered the customer experience of big brands like Zappos and Starbucks.
 He focuses on decreasing churn by building strong relationships with your customers.
 Most of his tweets are centered around large retailers.

 15. Robert Gilbreath – @Adomatica

-Gilbreath is the marketing lead at ShipStation, a powerful eCommerce shipping automation tool.
+Gilbreath is SVP of marketing at ScaleFactor, a bookkeeping app for small businesses.
 He tweets about data-driven marketing and building long relationships with your customers.

 16. Chad White – @chadswhite